ReactPoland/React-Convention-Book/text/909_React_Convention.md

 We have to copy the directory from src/components/Counter and name it Dashboard.
 Then rename all the variables related to counter's route as on the below's example:

 ```
-New file (copied from Counter example):
+New file (copied from Counter example - you can click the diffs image to make it larger) :
 src/components/Dashboard/Dashboard.js
 ```
 ![code1](http://test.przeorski.pl/book/905_code1.png)

 ```
-New file (copied from Counter example):
+New file (copied from Counter example - you can click the diffs image to make it larger):
 src/components/Dashboard/Dashboard.scss
 ```
 ![code2](http://test.przeorski.pl/book/906_code2.png)

 ```
-New file (copied from Counter example):
+New file (copied from Counter example - you can click the diffs image to make it larger):
 src/components/Dashboard/index.js
 ```
 ![code3](http://test.przeorski.pl/book/907_code3.png)